BernhardWebstudio/fylr-ipt-proxy/docker/db/README.md

   -out server.crt

 # Set proper permissions (required by PostgreSQL)
+# PostgreSQL requires the server key to be owned by the postgres user (UID 70 in Alpine)
+# and have mode 600 to prevent unauthorized access
 chmod 600 server.key ca.key
 chmod 644 server.crt ca.crt

+# Set ownership to the postgres user (UID 70 in the postgres:alpine container)
+# This can be done using a temporary container with the same volume mount
+docker run --rm \
+  -v "$(pwd):/ssl" \
+  alpine sh -c "chown 70:70 /ssl/server.key /ssl/server.crt /ssl/ca.crt /ssl/ca.key"

 # Cleanup temporary files
 rm -f server.csr ca.srl